 Please come prepared.
 Dress comfortable and for all weathers.
 This excursion is a long day to cover the distance and make the train departure time.
-There are toilet facilities on board the coach and a small packed breakfast will be provided.
-Please ensure you carry water and snacks.
+There are toilet facilities on board the coach and a small packed breakfast will be provide but we regret we cannot cater to individual dietary requirements Please ensure you carry water and snacks.
 There are facilities on board the train and lunch options in Mallaig.

 Children under the age of 5 are not permitted to travel due to the length of time spend on board the vehicle.